Kiama Seascape Workshop

 NB: Shooting locations change yearly based on the interests of the group.

-All of your tasty morning teas, afternoon teas and lunches are provided by Len's School.
-We can cater to dietary needs such as gluten free and vegetarian, please let us know in advance.
+All of your tasty morning teas, afternoon teas are provided by Len's School.
+We can cater to dietary needs such as gluten-free and vegetarian, please let us know in advance.

-Breakfasts and dinners are not included in the workshop and can be enjoyed at your accommodation or at one of the cafes, restaurants and pubs in and around Kiama.
+Breakfasts, lunches and dinners are not included in the workshop and can be enjoyed at your accommodation or at one of the cafes, restaurants, and pubs in and around Kiama.

-Courtesy transport is provided from our class venue to all daytime shooting locations.
+Courtesy transport can be provided from our class venue to all daytime shooting locations.
 Participants are requested to provide their own transport from their accommodation to the classroom.

 Most find it most convenient to use their own vehicles and car pool so that they can go directly between shoot locations and their accommodation venues.